chorowski-lab/zs2021/abx,clustering,quantization/README.md

 1. Install conda; $CONDA_PATH will denote install path
 2. Download LibriSpeech dataset (in .flac format, otherwise need to change formats in later commands) and place under $LIBRISPEECH_DATASET_PATH
 3. Download ZeroSpeech2021 evaluation dataset (in .wav format) and place under $ZEROSPEECH_DATASET_PATH
-4. Setup `zerospeech2021` repo with its conda env (<https://github.com/bootphon/zerospeech2021>) according to its readme; $ZEROSPEECH_EVAL_ENVIRONMENT will denote env name
+4. Setup `zerospeech2021` repo with its conda env (<https://github.com/bootphon/zerospeech2021>) according to its readme; $ZEROSPEECH_EVAL_ENVIRONMENT will denote env name (zerospeech2021 by default)
-5. Setup `zerospeech2021_baseline` repo with its conda env (<https://github.com/bootphon/zerospeech2021_baseline>) according to its readme (including downloading checkpoints) under $ZEROSPEECH2021_BASELINE_PATH
+5. Setup `zerospeech2021_baseline` repo with its conda env (<https://github.com/bootphon/zerospeech2021_baseline>) according to its readme (including downloading checkpoints) under $ZEROSPEECH2021_BASELINE_PATH; $ZEROSPEECH_BASELINE_ENVIRONMENT will denote env name (zerospeech2021_baseline by default)
-6. Install `CPC_audio` repo snapshot provided in `CPC_audio` directory here with its conda env according to its readme; $CPC_ENVIRONMENT denotes the env path
+6. Install `CPC_audio` repo snapshot provided in `CPC_audio` directory here with its conda env according to its readme; $CPC_ENVIRONMENT denotes the env name (cpc_audio by default; please note you may need to change this before installation if you already have existing env with same name)
 7. Make a folder for saving results - $SAVE_DIR
 8. Create/download LibriSpeech train-clean-100 split into train and test sets saved in .txt files where each line contains name of file belonging in this split part (e.g. 7780-274562-0073 etc.); $LIBRISPEECH_TRAIN_CLEAN_100_TRAIN_SPLIT_FILE_PATH and $LIBRISPEECH_TRAIN_CLEAN_100_TRAIN_SPLIT_FILE_PATH will denote locations of those files
 9. Download phoneme alignments in correct format, which is linked in `CPC_audio` repo readme and place it under $PHONEME_ALIGNMENTS_FILE